zsparal/api-documentation/source/reference/v1/permissions-api/list-permissions.rst

        .. type:: array

-     - An array of permission objects as described in :ref:`Get permission <v1/permissions-get>`.
+     - An array of permission objects as described in :doc:`Get permission </reference/v1/permissions-api/get-permission>`.

    * - | ``links``